Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 and cited, among other things, the example of pigeons.

-Sir Charles Lyell had heard word about a week-end visit paid to the Darwin's during the last week of April by
+Sir Charles Lyell subsequently heard word about a week-end visit paid to the Darwin's during the last week of April by

 Joseph Dalton Hooker, Thomas Henry Huxley, and Thomas Vernon Wollaston, possibly from his scientific friends Hooker and Huxley